skissane/mvs38j/README.md

 All credit belongs to Juergen Winkelmann for creating TK4-, Volker Bande for creating TK3, the Hercules team for creating Hercules, IBM for creating MVS, etc. - all I did was package it into a Docker container.

+## License

+I release these scripts and Dockerfile into the public domain, see [LICENSE](LICENSE) for details.

+Note that license only applies to the scripts and Dockerfile, the underlying components (TK4-, Hercules, Debian, etc) remain under their respective copyright licenses.

 ## Running it

 ```